jgowler/Python-Terraform-Kubernetes-Project/README.md

-# Project: Create a Python Flask app hosted in K3s deployed using Terraform
+# Project: Create a Python Flask app hosted in Kubernetes deployed using Terraform

 ---